-Furries are a set of individuals who are interested in anthropomorphic animals, often indulging in this via creative representations and disguising themselves as those animals in actual lifestyles.
-Despite the fact that the community is regularly related to a sexual interest in those animals, not all furry are identified in this manner.
+Furries are a set of individuals who are interested in anthropomorphic animals.
+They often indulge in this via creative representations and disguising themselves as those animals in actual lifestyles.
+Despite the fact that the community is regularly related to a sexual interest in those animals not all furry are identified in this manner.

 And even as furries have a tendency to be related to the net, the roots of the community move back at the least to the 1980s, yet in all these years, none have gone into space, as far as no one knows.